What Is Andropause (Also known As Male Menopause)?

 - Our prospective clients often tell us prior to beginning treatment that when they got home from work, they just wanted to eat dinner, and then head for the easy chair.
-Within 3 weeks of beginning treatment, that all changes.
+After being balanced for 4-6 weeks, that all changes.
 The couch potato becomes an energetic husband and father again—“the grumpy man leaves the building.”

 What Can I Do About My Male Andropause Symptoms?

 To learn more about the safe and convenient services we offer, please read our page on hormone treatment programs.
-Andropause treatment can turn back the clock and provide a reprieve from a life sentence of fatigue, sexual dysfunction, stress, and chronic health problems.
+Andropause treatment can provide a reprieve from a life sentence of fatigue, sexual dysfunction, stress, and chronic health problems.